-Many employers are already facing the tough choices involved with reducing their workforces in response to the novel coronavirus (COVID-19) pandemic and the resulting impact on their businesses and organizations.
+Many employers are already facing the tough choices involved with reducing their workforces in response to uncertain economic conditions and the resulting impact on their businesses and organizations.
 Workforce reductions can occur in the form of layoffs and furloughs.

 What is a layoff?

-Generally, a layoff is recorded by an employer as a termination of employment, not for any performance-related cause.
+Generally, a layoff is recorded by an employer as a termination of employment, having nothing to do with performance.

 Laid-off employees have no expectation that they will return to work with the same employer.